eranamar-zz/eranamar.github.io/_posts/2017-03-24-Comparing-Chernoff---Hoeffding-bounds.markdown

 </span>.
 If <span class="MathJax_Preview"><script type="math/tex">
 nb<3\mu
 </script>
 </span> then Chernoff is stronger and vise versa.
-We conclude that none of the bounds is always preferred upon the other (which is not so suprising), and the answer to the question “which one to use” depends on the parameters of the distribution in hand.
+We conclude that none of the bounds is always preferred upon the other (which is not so surprising), and the answer to the question “which one to use” depends on the parameters of the distribution in hand.
 </div>
 <h1 class="Section">
 <a class="toc" name="toc-Section-4">4</a> Chernoff bound is tight!
 </h1>
 <div class="Unindented">
-One suprising fact about Chernoff’s bound is that in some cases it is tight (i.e. gives a lower bound).
-The theorem below is taken from those <a class="URL" href="https://ece.uwaterloo.ca/~nmousavi/Papers/Chernoff-Tightness.pdf">notes</a> (see the link for the full proof).
+One surprising fact about Chernoff’s bound is that in some cases it is tight (i.e. gives a lower bound).
+The theorem below is taken from these <a class="URL" href="https://ece.uwaterloo.ca/~nmousavi/Papers/Chernoff-Tightness.pdf">notes</a> (see the link for the full proof).
 </div>
 <div class="Theorem">
 Let <span class="MathJax_Preview"><script type="math/tex">